GovReady/govready-q/Schema.md

 #### `external-function`

-An `external-function` question is not really a question at all but instead runs some Python code and stores the result as the value of the question.
+An `external-function` question is not really a question at all but instead runs some Python code when the user clicks the Submit button and stores the result as the value of the question.
 The `prompt` is displayed to the user as normal.
 The function is run when the user clicks the Submit button.

 The function is specified as